Revolve Finance Accountholder Agreement

 Section II - Definitions

-refers to the doing business assumed name of Ennoble, Inc., our service provider for our eDDA program under this Agreement and its successors and assigns, employees, agents and service providers, all of whom, collectively, perform certain services related to your Account.
+refers to the doing business assumed name of Ennoble, Inc., our program manager and our service provider for the Account program under this Agreement and its successors and assigns, employees, agents and service providers, all of whom, collectively, perform certain services related to your Account.

 means your Debit Card, PIN, Login Credentials, mobile device, computer, and any other code or device made available to you to access your Account, including through Online Banking and the Mobile App.

-means each eDDA you open that is a demand deposit account and that may be accessed by an Access Device and is subject to this Agreement.
+means each Account you open that is demand deposit Account and that may be accessed by an Access Device and is subject to this Agreement.

 means the Automated Clearing House network, a funds transfer system governed by the rules of NACHA - the Electronic Payments Association, that provides funds transfer services to participating financial institutions.